Alondradaisy/langsuggester/README.md

 * _Read the survey questions_
 * _Answer the survey questions honestly_
 * _Select from the choices for a type in answer in box provided_
-* _Arrive at suggestions once five questions are answered_
+* _Scroll down to the bottom of the webpage and click 'Which language should I learn first?'_

-_User should see questions clearly, answer to the best of their ability and choose from the provided drop down boxes._
+* _Arrive at suggestions once five questions are answered and click on question in jumbotron._

 ## Known Bugs